bjackman/limmat-kernel-nix/README.md

 - [ ] Get all the tasks from `limmat-kernel` coded up via a Nix config.
 - [ ] Set up tests to ensure the configs all run against a golden kernel source, which can then be run via `nix flake check`.

+      Note I tried this, but it's impossible to do this with a flake check and the current design, since it currently relies on doing `nix develop`, and that can't be done from inside the build sandbox.
+This does seem to confirm that we might be doing something fundementally bogus here.
+But, I'm not sure.
 - [x] Figure out how to create `devShell`s for the scripts that get run in the Limmat config.
 - [ ] Try to do some general niceness for configuration, like: